martinpaljak/oracle_javacard_sdks/README.md

 - Only necessary binary content (no samples or API documentation), usable with [ant-javacard](https://github.com/martinpaljak/ant-javacard)
 - Easily usable with platforms other than Windows
 - Intended to be included as a Git submodule

+## NOTES:
+- JavaCard API version is not always the same as the SDK version!
+For example SDK 3.0.3 includes JavaCard API 3.0.1.
+- 3.0.5 updates are stored for educational purposes.
+Always use the latest!